Sid31/team-ai/README.md

 ## 🔐 Privacy-Preserving Multi-Party Data Collaboration

-SecureCollab is a **secure multi-party computation (MPC) platform** built on the Internet Computer that enables **3 organizations to collaborate on sensitive data** without exposing raw information.
+SecureCollab is a **secure multi-party computation (SMPC) platform** built on the Internet Computer that enables **3 organizations to collaborate on sensitive data** without exposing raw information.
 Features modern Pebble-inspired UI design with real Internet Identity authentication and VetKD encryption.

 ## 🏥 Core Use Case: Healthcare Data Collaboration